 Plots for investigating forest restoration were placed near to the Ngulumilo transect.
 This site was chosen over Mtalawanda to avoid the area nearest the villages, and therefore reduce the chance of theft/damage.
 A total of 29 plots were placed 100 m from the transect on a known compass bearing.
-Plots were 5 m \times 5 m, with trenches 15 cm deep dug at each corner to assist re-locating plots.
+Plots were 5×5 m, with trenches 15 cm deep dug at each corner to assist re-locating plots.
 Small marks of paint were also made on trees around each plot to assist relocation.
 Eleven of the plots were placed in areas with a dense cover of restricting climbers, which were subsequently cleared using secateurs (hand-held plant pruners) and machetes (pangas).
 Protective clothing was worn over hands and arms to avoid skin irritation from plant hairs.
-Eight of the plots were placed in areas with a dense cover of restricting climbers, which were placed in areas with a dense with a dense were not cleared.
+Eight of the plots were placed in areas with a dense cover of restricting climbers, which were not cleared.
 As a control, a further ten plots were placed in areas where restricting climbers were not present (or in very low density) to begin with.

 Plots were established between July and September 2007.
-Within each plot, all tree stems 1 cm dbh or greater were identified and measured at 1.3 m from the ground, using the form in Appendix 2v.
+Within each plot, all tree stems 1 cm dbh or greater were identified and measured at 1.3 m from the ground.
 Fluorescent tape was tied to each stem, each with a unique number written on the tag in permanent ink.
 Saplings below 1 cm dbh were also identified and counted, but were not measured.
-Plots were then remeasured in November 2007, with the intention that re-measurement will then continue into the future at three month intervals.
+Plots were then re-measured in November 2007, with the intention that re-measurement will then continue into the future at three month intervals.
 Plots will also be visited periodically to ensure that restricting climbers have not re-grown in plots that were cleared.
 During the dry season, regeneration was minimal, however during the wet season we expect that two visits will be required to cut-back climbers.
 Thus we expect that only two or three visits per year will be enough prevent restricting climbers from regenerating.